phosae/rust-hands-on/impl-go-httphandler-in-rust.md

     fn call(&mut self, req: Request) -> Self::Future;
 }
 ```
-The biggest differnece here is that the async function in Rust is implemented as Future Trait exposing to developer, while in Golang there no difference in sync or async code(just some channel).
+The biggest differnece here is that the async function in Rust is implemented as Future Trait exposing to developer, while in Golang there's no difference in sync or async code(just some channel).
 Async code in Rust is more complicated and the way Rust managing memory make it even harder.
 We will see it later.

 Since there's no default HTTP multiplexer in hyper, [ibraheemdev/matchit] will be used here.
 Thing left to us is implementing something like Go's `http.Handler` interface and `http.HandleFunc` in `net/http`.
 The first is definately, a Trait, for dynamic dispatching, and the latter will turn any async function with same signature into the same Trait.